 My name is Matt Parry-Jones, and I live in the Fiveways area of Brighton.
 I studied for 5 years at the British School of Osteopathy where I received a Masters in Osteopathy.
-I am also qualified in medical acupuncture and as a sports massage therapist, and have a personal interest in sports and fitness.
+I am also qualified in medical acupuncture and as a sports massage therapist, and have a personal interest in sports, fitness and health and wellbeing.
 I have experience of treating patients of all ages, for a diverse range of conditions.
 I take a holistic approach to restoring health and function, combining structural osteopathic treatment with a strong focus on rehabilitation.

 Matt Parry-Jones MA, M.Ost

 - I have a Master of Osteopathy (M.Ost) degree from the British School of Osteopathy (BSO).
 As well as the academic side, the course also included over 1000 hours of clinical training where I treated a large number of patients, under the guidance of experienced clinic tutors.
 I also treated patients in various specialist BSO clinics such as the Chapman HIV clinic, the Manna clinic for homeless patients, and the Sports Osteopathy clinic.
 The final year of the course also included a masters level research project and dissertation.

 - I am a qualified Sports Massage Therapist, with an ITEC level 3 certificate.
 The course added a sports-specific angle to my osteopathic training, as well as a number of techniques such as myofacial release and taping, which I now use on a regular basis.